alkeldi/COMS-E6998-Project/README.md

 ## Summary
 Deep learning can be time consuming and cost prohibitive for individuals.
 Can we effectively reduce training time on personal machines with minimal code change?

 Approach: Experiment with different parallel training methods on individual machines and compare results.
 See Slide Deck for further details.
+The repository is divided into each of the 3 experiements:

+Approach 1: `unified_memory_overhead.py`
+Approach 2: `parameter_server` directory
+Approach 3: `hogwild` directory

+More details about each approach can be found below.

 ## References
 - Parameter Servers (With Distributed Autograd)